usha-madithati/esmart.github.io/README.md

 ### Backend Setup

  - Navigate through the `backend` folder
- - Setup `.env` file and set `MONGO_URL` and other dev dependencies regarding in `.env.example` and set your own .env file
+ - Setup `.env` file and set `MONGO_URL` and other dev dependencies regarding in `.env.sample` and set your own .env file
  - Make the conection string and copy the string in the mongodb compass and start server in the mongodb cluster in compassUI or on website respectively
  -  Now install all dependencies required for backend setup `npm install`
  -  Now run the server with `npm start`